 📃Ingredient notes and substitutions

-- You can get them in most well-stocked groceries or your local Asian market.
+- Dumpling wrappers - I use store-bought wrappers as they are much more convenient.
+You can get them in most well-stocked groceries or your local Asian market.
 Alternatively, get dumpling wrappers online through Amazon.

-- Tofu - use extra-firm or firm tofu that has been drained and pressed beforehand, either using a tofu press or by stacking something heavy on top.
+- Tofu - Use extra-firm or firm tofu that has been drained and pressed beforehand, either using a tofu press or by stacking something heavy on top.

-- Soy sauce - can be substituted with tamari or shoyu.
+- Soy sauce - Can be substituted with tamari or shoyu.
 Use gluten-free ones if needed.

 - Sugar - Any kind of sweeteners can be used, like cane sugar, coconut sugar, or maple syrup.